 At the final “transformative” level, districts will be using predictive and prescriptive analysis to increase student learning and improve administrative decision making.
 In addition, there will be an “established culture of collaboration” that enables students to determine their own instructional pathways, while administrators “leverage information in holistic ways.”

-Learn more about this edWeb broadcast, “Interoperability: Seamlessly Sharing Data, Content, and Services Within School District Systems or Applications,” sponsored by ClassLink and co-hosted by CoSN and AASA.
+Learn more about this edWeb broadcast, “Interoperability: Seamlessly Sharing Data, Content, and Services Within School District Systems or Applications,” presented by CoSN and AASA, and sponsored by ClassLink.

 Join the Community